A Foodcentric Life

 What's the difference between guacamole and avocado dip?

-Both start with avocado but vary in ingredients and texture.
-Guacamole is usually chunky and adds lime, onion or shallot, garlic, and maybe tomato and cilantro.
-Avocado dip adds yogurt, sour cream, or mayonnaise to give it a creamy smooth consistency.
+Both start with avocado but differ in ingredients and texture.
+Guacamole is usually chunky and includes lime, onion or shallot, garlic, tomato, and cilantro.
+Avocado dip, on the other hand, is creamy and smooth thanks to the addition of yogurt, sour cream, or mayo.
+Think of it as a cross between guacamole and a herby spread.

 Here's another nice appetizer for parties and gatherings, Endive leaves with herbed cream cheese.
 And for another veggie appetizer, make some rainbow vegetable spring rolls.

-If you make this recipe, please comment and let me know.
+If you make this avocado dip, please comment and let me know.
 If you loved it, please give it a 5 star rating!
 They really help other readers.
 Questions, comment and I will answer.

 📖 Recipe